MakerSeldon/SimpleOpenVentilator/System/README.md

 # Simple Open Ventilator
-# **Goal: Build a demonstration ventilator with as many locally available parts as possible**
+*Introduction:*

-DISCLAIMER -- See main Page [../README.md] **Lawyers: This project is to demonstrate the possibility**
+Team Seldon is producing plans and prototypes of a ventilator that can be built by tradespeople across the planet from locally obtainable materials.
+You can see our progress to date:

-Our [Main Page](../README.md) has the overall description and mission.
-These are describes the actual buildout of the system.
+DISCLAIMER -- See main Page [../README.md] **Lawyers: This project is to demonstrate the possibility** Our [Main Page](../README.md) has the overall description and mission.
+These pages describe the actual buildout of the system.
+With sufficient information for anyone to copy.

 # Overall System Design
 **System Diagram: As currently Implmented**